Skip to content

 Making It Stick

-Make it a couple's activity.
-If you have a partner, do the review together.
-It takes the same amount of time and ensures you're both on the same page.
+Consider making it a couple's activity.
+If you have a partner, doing the review together takes the same amount of time and ensures you're both on the same page.

 Your estate plan is only as good as its last update.
 An hour once a year is a small investment to make sure everything you've planned still works the way you intend.